Zaechus/artix-installer/README.md

 ## What you get

 An encrypted Artix Linux system with OpenRC and Btrfs subvols for root, snapshots, and home.
 Only necessary packages are installed with a few minor exceptions for flavor or the install process (`python`, `zsh`, `neovim`, `neofetch`).
-Also note that `install.py` and `iamchroot.py` are copied to `/root` during the installation process.

 Post-installation networking is done with `connman`.